Egypt jails policemen for activist's death that triggered Mubarak uprising

 Government autopsies carried out before the 2011 uprising found that Said had choked on a plastic roll of drugs and his injuries were not the cause of his death.

-The two policemen were sentenced to seven years in prison in 2011, but a court canceled the ruling after an appeal and ordered a retrial.
+The two policemen were sentenced to seven years in prison in 2011, but a court cancelled the ruling after an appeal and ordered a retrial.
 On Monday, they were sentenced to 10 years.

 "We wanted the death penalty...
 10 years is too little," Said's sister Zahra told Reuters.